Skip to content

 • Orphans — Unmanaged resources requiring attention

-• By Service — Grouped by AWS service
+• By Service — Grouped by cloud service

 • By Account — Grouped by cloud account (multi-account)